We thrive on solving complex urban problems in intelligent, pragmatic ways.

 - Boston Coastal Flood Resilience Design Guidelines & Zoning Overlay District Planning & Urban Design, Citywide, Regulations & Guidelines, Waterfront

-- Roxbury Branch of the Boston Public Library Renovation Architecture & Interiors, Institutional & Academic, Interiors, Renovation
+- Roxbury Branch of the Boston Public Library Renovation Architecture & Interiors, Signage, Institutional & Academic, Interiors, Renovation

 - Providence I-195 On-Call Planning Planning & Urban Design, Neighborhoods, Districts, & Streets